m-v-priest/02_myself_ID_EGO/101 logseq_english/pages/029 What Is the US Senate_.md

 title:: 029 What Is the US Senate?

+- # 029 What Is the US Senate?
 - pure
   collapsed:: true
 	- The Senate is one of the two parts of the United States Congress, the legislature that makes the country’s laws.